carpentries/workshop-template/index.md

 <h2 id="setup">Setup</h2>

 <p>
-  To participate in a
+  To participate in
   {% if info.carpentry == "swc" %}
-  Software Carpentry
+  a Software Carpentry
   {% elsif info.carpentry == "dc" %}
-  Data Carpentry
+  a Data Carpentry
   {% elsif info.carpentry == "lc" %}
-  Library Carpentry
+  a Library Carpentry
+  {% else %}
+  this
   {% endif %}
   workshop,
   you will need access to software as described below.